jean-pierreBoth/coreset/README.md

 The data must be associated to a structure implementing the trait *IteratorProvider*.
 The algorithm needs to make more than one pass on the data, so the algorithm takes as argument a structure  providing an iterator on the data when needed.
-(Typically the structure could provide Io to each data).
+(Typically the structure could provide file Io to each data).
 An example is found for mnist data (Cf *module utils::mnistiter*).

 The implementation will do the buffering and parallelization.